floresql/Cheat_Sheets/SQL/03_window_functions.md

 # SQL Window Functions Cheat Sheet
 ## 📌 Description
-Details advanced SQL functions that operate over a window of rows.
+Details advanced SQL functions that operate over a set of rows without collapsing them.

 ## 🚀 When to Use
-Use for ranking, running totals, and comparing row values.
+Use for ranking, running totals, and comparing current rows to others.

 ## 📌 Description